JakobHolkestadMolnes/IOT-Sound/README.md

 As of now, sensor node is only simulated due to lack of necessary equipment, but simulation itself can also run on a microcontroller.
 We went through many iterations of the system, and we have learned a lot about making such systems as robust as possible.
 Possible future work includes sending mobile notifications to the user when the environment is getting *too busy* – according to the user's preferences.

-## Introduction TODO!!!
+## Introduction

 We propose a solution to a problem that exists at universities today.
-Currently, students cannot know whether or not a room is in use.
+Currently, students cannot know whether or not a room is in use or if it's very busy.
 Is there a lecture there?
 Is the cafeteria full?
-This can cause students to waste time, perhaps by visiting a room to check if it is empty to use for group work when there is in fact a lecture occurring.
-Our project will allow them to check the loudness of the room before wasting time and energy traveling there.
+This can cause students to waste time, perhaps by visiting a room to check if it is empty to use for group work, when there is in fact a lecture occurring.
+Our IoT system will allow students to check the loudness of the room before wasting time and energy traveling there.

--   Short introduction in the rest of the report, preferably with links to the other chapters.
-For example, "We propose an Internet-of-Things system using temperature and humidity sensors.
-First we describe the used protocols, ["theory and technology"].
-Then we describe our work process in ["Methodology"].
-Then the obtained [results] are presented, followed by [reflection and discussion of possible improvements]."
-Note: don't copy this text, write your own!
+Our system is not limited to universities, it can in fact function in any public space that would have a need for it.

+The remainder of this report goes into more detail on some specific topics.
+Under [Theory and technology](#Theory-and-technology) we describe how the two main parts of the system work: [Sensor node](#Sensor-node) and [Visualization node](#Visualization-node).
+There are more details about our [programming](#Programming) and [protocols used](#Used-protocols) in the corresponding sectios.
+Later we describe how we worked, under [Methodology](#Methodology).
+Under [Results](#Results) you can find details about the [structure](#Structure) of the system, and a description of our [user interface](#User-interface).
+Near the end there is a [discussion](#Discussion) section where we discuss security, among other things.
+Lastly there is [conclusion and future work](#Conclusion-and-future-work) section.

 ## Theory and technology
 ### Sensor node